luo1945049855/s1mple.ml/source/_posts/cpp/effective_modern_cpp.md

 * std::make_shared allocates `a single chunk of memory` to hold both the Widget object and the control block.

-* std::unique_ptr<T, deleter> the type of deleter is part of the type of the smart pointer. pointed-to types must be complete when compiler-generated special functions.
+* std::unique_ptr<T, deleter> the type of deleter is `part of the type` of the smart pointer, so pointed-to types must be complete when compiler-generated special functions.

 ## Template